CLayer-dev/docs/docs/development/support-plans.md

 ---

-*Circle Layer is committed to fostering a thriving developer ecosystem through comprehensive support programs.
+*Core Layer is committed to fostering a thriving developer ecosystem through comprehensive support programs.
 We believe in supporting innovation and helping projects achieve their full potential within our ecosystem.*